Fast computation of distance-generalized cores using sampling: Concluding remarks

 \section{Concluding remarks}

 In this paper we introduced a randomized algorithm for approximating distance-generalized core decomposition.
 The major advantage over the exact approximation is that the approximation can be done in $\bigO{\epsilon^{-2} hm (\log^2 n - \log \delta)}$ time, whereas the exact computation may require $\bigO{n^2m}$ time.
+We also studied distance-generalized dense subgraphs by proving that the problem is \np-hard and extended the guarantee results of \citep{bonchi2019distance} to approximate core decompositions.

 The algorithm is based on sampling the $h$-neighborhoods of the nodes.
 We prove the approximation guarantee with Chernoff bounds.
 Maintaining the sampled $h$-neighborhood requires carefully designed bookkeeping in order to obtain the needed computational complexity.
 This is especially the case since the sampling probability may change as the graph gets smaller during the decomposition.